Why Trust OMD?

 Information Security Analyst

-Information security analysts focus exclusively on the security of an organization’s sensitive data.
-Their job is to protect the network from hackers or attackers through risk assessment and defense planning.
+Information security analysts protect an organization’s sensitive data and networks from hackers and attackers through risk assessment, monitoring, and defense planning.

 10th PercentileMedian Annual Pay90th Percentile